-Multi-Asset Solutions Team
+Multi-Asset Team

 The team is underpinned by a consistent investment philosophy and process, which combines its strong heritage in quantitative investing with skillful portfolio design, dynamic allocation, and tactical tilts to achieve client objectives.